rudransh-singh/currency-conversion-system/README.md

 ## Overview

-This is a simple program to convert one currency to another in accordance with the corresponding currency conversion rates and to find the best method of conversion between two currencies.
+This is a simple program to convert one currency to another in accordance with the corresponding currency conversion rates and to find the best method of conversion between two currencies using Dijkstra's algorithm.
+The program can also detect a cycle of conversions among currencies in a trade bank.

 ## Usage